 3 min read + listen

 Listen with us: We’ve been listening to this podcast via Rich Roll as a team this week and wanted to share it with you.
-It’s a great intro to all things gut health and the microbiome and it will give you valuable insight from leading experts and scientists.
+It’s a deep dive into brain health, outlining the role food plays in our brain function hosted with Drs.
+Dean and Ayesha Sherzai.